lucidrains/DALLE2-pytorch/README.md

 # Create a dataloader directly.
 dataloader = create_image_embedding_dataloader(
-    tar_url="/path/or/url/to/webdataset/{0000..9999}.tar", # Uses braket expanding notation.
+    tar_url="/path/or/url/to/webdataset/{0000..9999}.tar", # Uses bracket expanding notation.
 This specifies to read all tars from 0000.tar to 9999.tar embeddings_url="path/or/url/to/embeddings/folder",     # Included if .npy files are not in webdataset.
 Left out or set to None otherwise num_workers=4,
     batch_size=32,